 Determining the best interests of your child

-Ideally, you and your child’s other parent are able to come to resolutions on what is in the best interests of your child and can settle on conservatorship issues.
-After all- nobody knows your child better than his or her mom and dad.
-A judge, while well-meaning and educated on issues regarding children, will certainly not know you, your child’s other parent or your child better than you do.
+Ideally, you and your child's other parent can come to resolutions on what is in your child's best interests and can settle on conservatorship issues.
+After all, nobody knows your child better than their mom and dad.
+While well-meaning and educated on issues regarding children, a judge will certainly not know you, your child's other parent, or your child better than you do.

-If your case must proceed to a situation where conservatorship rights and duties are going to be divided and drawn up by a judge he or she will be tasked with determining what is in the best interests of your child.
-This standard is purposefully broad and subjective and allows the judge in your case fairly wide discretion to make decisions and use his or her reasoning abilities to come to those decisions.
+If your case must proceed to a situation where conservatorship rights and duties are going to be divided and drawn up by a judge, they will be tasked with determining what is in your child's best interests.
+This standard is purposefully broad and subjective and allows the judge, in your case, reasonably broad discretion to make decisions and use their reasoning abilities to come to those decisions.

-The facts and circumstances of your child’s life will be presented to the judge either in a temporary orders hearing or final trial.
-A history of family violence, drug use or something similar would obviously be used against you or your spouse because that sort of behavior puts your child in a dangerous and unsafe position.
-The presumption that a joint managing conservatorship would be rebutted given this sort of evidence and the “sober” parent would likely be named a sole managing conservator.
+The facts and circumstances of your child's life will be presented to the judge either in a temporary orders hearing or final trial.
+A history of family violence, drug use, or something similar would be used against you or your spouse because that sort of behavior puts your child in a dangerous and unsafe position.
+Given this sort of evidence, the presumption that a joint managing conservatorship would be rebutted and the "sober" parent would likely be named a sole managing conservator.